komw/ariston-remotethermo-client/Readme.md

-#Ariston Remotethermo Client
+##Ariston Remotethermo Client

   [![NPM Version][npm-image]][npm-url]
   [![NPM Downloads][downloads-image]][downloads-url]

-This package provides a client for [Ariston remotethermo panel](https://ariston-net.remotethermo.com).
+This package provides a client for [Ariston remotethermo panel](https://www.ariston-net.remotethermo.com) (Ariston Net, Ariston Bus Bridgenet® control website).

 Is uses WEB Api to control Ariston Heaters.
-I'm only tested it with my Ariston Genus One net boiler, but it should work with any boiler which uses Cube Net S Thermostat.
+I'm only tested it with my Ariston Genus One Net boiler, but it should work with any boiler which uses Cube Net S or Sensys Thermostat.
+Perhaps it also should work with similar Ariston like boilers/heaters like Chaffeatux etc.

 ## Limitations
 There is a few limitation due to problems with connecting to Ariston RemoteThermo API.
 Sending many requests at the same time causes a Cube Net S disconnetion.
 It that case you will need to wait few seconds to Cube Net S reconnect with RemoteThermo servers (or it need somethimes to restart).